-If you assign the 404-article as to a menu item as Page not Found, the line of the header can be changed to.
+If you assign the 404-article to a menu item as “Page-not-Found”, the line of the header can be changed to.

 There is one major drawback for this method as the browser will still receive the 200 header response code.
-It further makes it too difficult for the search engines evaluate the scenario and determine that this page is not existing now.
+It further makes it too difficult for the search engines to evaluate the scenario.
+They can’t able to determine that the page is not existing now.
 It results in the trouble called soft-404’s.

 The alternate option for this is the use of an enhanced code with another more correct HTTP-response, which is again by replacing the line start with the header with.

-It further sends a 404 HTTP header to the browser and stays on the same URL to retrieve the content of 404 page, which instead of soft-404, ends up in hard-404’s as an ideal way out.
+It further sends a 404 HTTP header to the browser and stays on the same URL to retrieve the content of 404 pages.
+This instead of soft-404 ends up in hard-404’s as an ideal way out.

 You may also like: 6 Amazing Joomla SEO Plugins That Will Win Google’s Heart.

-On a final note, you can find many third-party Joomla templates offer their own ways to custom create 404 pages, which sometimes are much easier than the solution which we discussed.
+On a final note, you can find many third-party Joomla templates offer their own ways to custom create 404 error pages; this sometimes are much easier than the solution which we discussed.